basho/basho_docs/source/languages/en/riakcs-index.md

 ![Riak CS Logo](/images/riak-cs-logo.png)

-Riak CS (Cloud Storage) is simple, open source storage software built on top of Riak.
-It can be used to build public or private clouds, or as reliable storage to power applications and services.
-Built on Basho's distributed database Riak, Riak CS is open source software designed to provide simple, available, distributed cloud storage at any scale.
-Riak CS is S3-API compatible and supports per-tenant reporting for billing and metering use cases.
+Riak CS (Cloud Storage) is easy-to-use object storage software built on top of [Riak](http://basho.com/riak/), Basho's distributed database.
+Riak CS is designed to provide simple, available, distributed cloud storage at any scale, and can be used to build cloud architectures&mdash;be they public or private&mdash;or as storage infrastructure for heavy-duty applications and services.
+Riak CS's API is [Amazon S3 compatible](http://docs.aws.amazon.com/AmazonS3/latest/API/APIRest.html) and supports per-tenant reporting for use cases involving billing and metering.

-Riak CS is now open sourced and [[free for download|Download Riak CS]].
+Riak CS is open source and [[free for download|Download Riak CS]].

 ## Notable Riak CS Features